A global network of connections depicted from a satellite view of Earth at night.

 Strategic insights for leading in uncertain times

-A logo representing IE University, specifically its School of Politics, Economics & Global Affairs and Executive Education.
+This image features the logo of IE University, highlighting its School of Politics, Economics & Global Affairs.

 The logo of the Financial Times, featuring the initials 'FT' and the full name.